 The red line indicates the film path when properly loaded.

-Pull out and turn the Rewinding Knob slightly while pushing the Magazine down so as to make sure that it is seated properly into the fork in the Magazine Chamber.
+Pull out and turn the Rewinding Knob slightly while pushing the magazine or cartridge down so as to make sure that it will be seated properly into the fork in the magazine chamber.

-Then turn the Winding Knob a little and make certain that the sprockets catch the perforations of the film.
+The turn the Winding Knob a little and make certain that the sprockets catch the perforations of the film.